petermat/document-forensics-docker/README.md

 	container.kill()

-### Priviledged Mode ###
+### Privileged Mode  ###

-If elevated priviledges are needed, run options '--security-opt="no-new-privileges" --cap-drop=all' and user changed to 'malware' are done for your own safety -- you're operating on untrusted code.
+If elevated privileges are needed, run options '--security-opt="no-new-privileges" --cap-drop=all' and user changed to 'malware' are done for your own safety -- you're operating on untrusted code.
 If you remove them you will be able to use sudo (same password as user name).